Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement: Implementation Details

 To evaluate the generated videos, we utilize GPT-4o to answer both count-related ($Q^o_c$) and attribute-related ($Q^o_a$) questions, as illustrated in \cref{fig:prompt1_vqa}.
 For $Q^o_c$ prompts, we guide GPT-4o through four steps: reasoning, answering, counting the predicted number of objects ($n^o_p$), and verifying the true count ($n^o_v$).
 These steps yield an answer triplet $A_c^o = \{b_c^o, n^o_p, n^o_v\}$.
-To ensure valid responses, we account for dependencies among questions, following the methodology of DSG~\cite{dsg}.
-Each question is posed to GPT-4o sequentially, and a DSG score is calculated after processing all VQA tasks.
-This DSG score determines whether the \ours{} process should continue.
-If the DSG score reaches 1.0 (indicating a perfect score), the \ours{} process is terminated.
+To ensure valid responses, we account for dependencies among questions, following the methodology of DSG~\citep{dsg}.
+Each question is sequentially presented to GPT-4o, and the video score is computed as the proportion of correctly answered binary questions across all VQA tasks.
+If the video score reaches 1.0 (indicating a perfect score), the \ours{} process is terminated.